UPDATE: Now 70,000 Points Until Today, Dec 2 (last day for up to $994 in hotel stays!) GONE!

 How to search for Expedia VIP Access hotels

-I wish Expedia made finding VIP Access hotels easier, but they have decided against it. 🙂 However, if you follow this link you’ll bypass the cumbersome search process that makes you wish you’d never heard of Expedia in the first place.
+I wish Expedia made finding VIP Access hotels easier, but they have decided against it. 🙂 However, if you follow this link you’ll bypass the cumbersome search process that makes you wish you’d never have heard of Expedia in the first place.

 When you use this link, the VIP Access hotels come on top.
 However, while this link makes the search easier, the problem is you don’t seem to be able to tweak it.
 In touristy places, there can be dozens and dozens of VIP Access hotels and when you try to search by a particular criterion (property class, price, neighborhood, etc.), the search goes astray.